CodeSmith92/SkateRecs/README.md

 ## CLI

-When running from the command line, parameters should be passed as key-value pairs.
+When running from the command line, terminal, or shell, parameters must be passed as key-value pairs.
 For example:

     python skates.py --shoe_size <shoe size> --foot_width <width-cm> --foot_length <length-cm>